 - Have your students log in to youtube.com using the email address associated with their school accounts before trying again to view their assignments.
 Double-check that they’re not logged in with their personal account.

-Very rarely, some students aren’t able to view YouTube videos on Edpuzzle because of their channel configurations on YouTube.
-To fix this, your student will need to do the following:
+If students are still unable to view the video after following the steps above, it could be because of their channel configurations on YouTube.
+To fix this, students will need to do the following:

 - Visit https://www.youtube.com/account_advanced.

 - Scroll to the bottom of the page and click the “DELETE CHANNEL” button.
 This should solve the issue!